-With a nationwide practice of more than 30 years' experience, the Lathrop GPM team counsels organizations across the country – schools, universities, day care centers, churches, religious orders and institutions, athletic and other nonprofit groups and for-profit employers – in connection with the investigation, defense and prevention of sexual misconduct claims.
+A nationwide practice of more than 30 years' experience, Lathrop GPM counsels organizations – schools, universities, day care centers, churches, religious orders and institutions, athletic and other nonprofit groups and for-profit employers – in connection with the investigation, defense, and prevention of sexual misconduct claims.

-Our team has defended hundreds of sexual misconduct claims across the country, including high-profile cases that have received extensive media attention.
-We have a thorough understanding of the applicable law, complex discovery issues and the leading experts.
-While some cases have necessitated trials and appeals, many have been resolved through successful pre-trial dispositive motions, or through an individual or group arbitration or mediation process.
-When claims do result in liability, our insurance recovery specialists work with clients to establish and enforce coverage by their carriers.
+Our teams have handled hundreds of sexual misconduct claims, including high-profile cases that have received extensive media attention.
+We have a thorough understanding of the applicable law, complex discovery issues, and the leading experts.
+While some cases have necessitated trials and appeals, many have been resolved through successful pre-trial dispositive motions, or through an arbitration or mediation process.
+When claims result in liability, our insurance recovery specialists work to establish and enforce coverage by our clients’ carriers.

-We are prepared to challenge one-sided narratives from the media and victim advocacy groups that often demand immediate accountability and transparency.
-With early stage engagement, we help our clients assess the veracity of allegations, which are deeply personal and often criminal in nature.
+For litigated claims, our firm has experienced defense teams that assist our clients in responding to the media and victim advocacy groups that often demand immediate accountability and transparency.
+With early stage engagement, we help our clients assess the veracity of allegations, which are deeply personal and can be criminal in nature.

 Prevention and Policy Counseling

-Our team works with clients proactively to prevent misconduct and avoid attendant liability.
+Our independent investigation and defense litigation teams works with clients proactively to prevent misconduct and avoid attendant liability.
 We regularly create, review and revise misconduct policies and help our clients design and implement claims processing and management protocols.

-When called for, we aggressively challenge misconduct claims on the facts and law.
+When called for, we our litigators defend misconduct claims on the facts and law.
 Where allegations are credible, we help clients fashion appropriate methods of victim assistance.
 We also understand the sensitive nature of sexual misconduct and the impact it has on victims, other constituencies and the public at large.

 Our range of services includes: